nshimaza/thread-supervisor/README.md

 * Dynamic processes are always `Temporary` processes
 * No `shutdown` method to terminate child
 * No `RestForOne` strategy
+* Every actor has dedicated Haskell thread

 ### Mutable variables are shared

 There is no "share nothing" concept in this package.
 Message passed from one process to another process is shared between both processes.
-This isn't a problem as long as message content is normal Haskell object because normal Haskell object is immutable so nobody mutate its value.
+This isn't a problem as long as message content is normal Haskell object.
+Normal Haskell object is immutable.
+Nobody mutates its value.
+So, in normal Haskell object, sharing is identical to copying.

 However, when you pass mutable object like IORef, MVar, or TVar, do it with care.
 Those object can be mutated by other process.